johnnythethird/E-Buy-Website/frontend/README.md

 # Frontend
-# 11th Build
+# 12th Build

-The payment method has been added to the application and the information for the current user will carry over betweeen states.\
+We've created the order screen that will show the infomation of the shipment that the user requested.\
-We've also implemented the placeorderscreen whcih will allow users to place their order and remove all current orders from the cart.
+Paypal functionality has also been added to the order screen to confirm the order.